Welcome to today's edition of the Rush 24-7 podcast.

 Look at me.

-Fine, one of the leaders of this country, one of the leaders of our movement, one of the hugest personalities ever in big media.
+One of the leaders of this country, one of the leaders of our movement, one of the hugest personalities ever in big media.

 Throw that stuff in there.

-That's just a little this is a little forewarning of what's going to happen once the Democrats get their nominee.
+That's just a little, this is a little forewarning of what's going to happen once the Democrats get their nominee.

-Now let's get to the nut here of what he's talking about with Americans being too cynical.
+Now, let's get to the nut here of what he's talking about with Americans being too cynical.

 Oh, by the way, in a paragraph, two paragraphs prior to the nut of his remarks, it says this.

-Who owned Halliburton stock at one time and has been a longtime supporter of the failed policy in Iraq, blah, blah, blah.
+McCain, 71-year-old Arizona senator who would be the oldest person ever elected to a first presidential term, who owned Halliburton stock at one time and has been a longtime supporter of the failed policy in Iraq, blah, blah, blah.

 Add it all up.

-This will be what they say will argue that Americans need to take up a cause greater than themselves.
+We'll argue that Americans need to take up a cause greater than themselves.

 Join the military, help feed the hungry, seek public office.